 Partnership is at the heart of everything UNDP does.
 At UNDP in Europe and Central Asia, we are working closely with development assistance providers in the region, mobilizing means to implement the 2030 Sustainable Development Agenda.

-Development assistance providers in Eurasia region have unique comparative strengths to offer, some building on the experience of recent transition to market economies, and many others cherishing close historical ties with neighboring developing countries.
-What is common among our partners is the desire to explore innovative solutions to development challenges in the spirit of global solidarity and strengthening South-South cooperation.
-With UNDP’s global presence and development expertise, we combine our strengths for a greater development impact.
+Development assistance providers in the region have unique comparative strengths, building on the experience of recent transition to market economies or cherishing close historical ties with neighboring developing countries.
+What is common among our partners is the desire to explore innovative solutions to development challenges in a spirit of global solidarity and strong South-South cooperation.
+Combined with UNDP’s global presence and development expertise, these strengths allow for a greater development impact.

 Partnerships for Development Impact

-- Implementation support: Whether it’s through creating a trust fund (Russia-UNDP Trust Fund for Development), or regional initiatives (Slovak Republic strengthening public finance management), or Innovation Challenge Funds, UNDP’s global presence and implementation capacity ensure results based implementation, reaching the most vulnerable even in places where development assistance providers have limited presence.
+- Implementation support: Through trust funds such as the Russia-UNDP Trust Fund for Development, regional initiatives like the Slovak Republic strengthening public finance management, or Innovation Challenge Funds, we ensure a results- based implementation, reaching the most vulnerable even in places where development assistance providers have limited presence.